 If Secret Flying doesn’t have any great deals showing, or you want to get to Budapest with the least amount of hassle, you can use Skyscanner from the get-go.
 After eight years of continuous travel, it’s my favourite way to search for flights, and I love that you can search for flights departing from across an entire country to Hungary.
 You can even search for travel dates across an entire month to ensure you’re flying on the cheapest possible days.

 As always, the more flexible your plans, the easier you’ll find it to save money on flights.
 If you’re happy to fly into and out of different airports, you may be able to pick up a better price (flying into Vienna and out of Zagreb, for example), and if you’re happy to visit at any time of year, you’ll be able to pick and choose the cheapest options, too.

 The Cost of Accommodation in Hungary

-There’s great value accommodation available in Hungary, whether you’re a backpacker on a super-tight budget, part of a couple on a mid-range-priced vacation, or a luxury traveller looking for a great value getaway.
+There’s great-value accommodation available in Hungary, whether you’re a backpacker on a super-tight budget, part of a couple on a mid-range-priced vacation, or a luxury traveller looking for an affordable getaway.